ajbeach2/hash32/README.md

 # hashish

-Utility functions for hases and id's.
+Utility functions for hashes and id's.
 Thie is *NOT* meant to generate secure hashes.